claudio-silva/minitemp/Readme.md

 });
 ```

-#### Rendering from a template embedded in a DOM element into another DOM element, with caching
+#### Rendering a template embedded in a DOM element into another DOM element

 ```javascript
 // On startup: